Estate Agent in Mayfair

 Mayfair is an ideal choice for those who want to live in London but be as close as possible to the outdoor spaces in the capital.
 On your doorstep, you will find Green Park and Hyde Park, with plenty of green space, walking trails, sports facilities, and more.
 Behind Mount Street you will find Mount Street Gardens, offering a peaceful oasis in the city centre, and in Grosvenor Square, the garden has a memorial to UK citizens that lost their lives in the 9/11 terror attacks in New York.

-Arts and Leisure
+Arts and Leisure in Mayfair

 Mayfair has several options to choose from when it comes to leisure and arts in the area, including The Curzon Cinema, a local first-release and art house cinema located in Shepherd Market.
 The Royal Academy in Piccadilly shows blockbuster exhibitions and more.
 Getting to the West End, where you can find some of London’s best theatres, is easy by tube or bus.